-The plan area is bound on the north and west by Highway 15, a four lane divided urban expressway and part of the provincially designated high load corridor system.
-Access to Highway 15 from the plan area is currently available from three separate intersections located at Range Roads 220, 221 and Township Road 550.
+The ASP plan area is bound on the north and west by Highway 15, a four lane divided urban expressway and part of the provincially designated high load corridor system.
+Access to the Highway 15 from the subject landsplan area is currently available from three separate intersections located at Range Roads 220, 221 and Township Road 550.

 The south boundary of the plan area is Township Road 550, an improved, two lane rural road under the City of Fort Saskatchewan's municipal jurisdiction.
 The roadway terminates slightly west of the plan area where it intersects with Highway 15.
 The eastern boundary of the plan area is Range Road 220, an unimproved two lane rural roadway.
-The municipal boundary between the City of Fort Saskatchewan and Strathcona County is on the west side of the Range Road 220 right-of-way.
-All access to Range Road 220 is controlled solely by Strathcona County.
+The municipal boundary between the

+City of Fort Saskatchewan and Strathcona County is on the west side of the Range Road 220 right-of-way.
+All access to Range Road 220 is controlled solely by Strathcona County. under the jurisdiction of Strathcona County.
 The only internal roadway is Range Road 221, again an unimproved two lane rural roadway, extending north-south in the ASP.